 The Catholic University of America has been listed as a military friendly university by leading publications for several years.
-US News ranked The Catholic University of America as the #82 in Best Colleges for Veterans and the #124 in National Universities in 2017.
+US News ranked The Catholic University of America as the #75 in Best Colleges for Veterans and the #64 in Best Value School in 2018.
 The listing was a result of our strong participation in the Yellow Ribbon program and the policies we have in place to serve veterans and active duty service members.
 We appreciate the recognition afforded by our inclusion in these rankings but what we consider even more important is the respect we give to all our students at the university.

 Applications fees are waived for student veterans, contact Ed Schaefer, firstname.lastname@example.org for assistance.

 The Catholic University of America's Metropolitan School of Professional Studies is now a Yellow Ribbon Program participant!

 Learn more about Yellow Ribbon Program and the GI benefits.